 Indeed, they’re little books (or short stories, or websites!) thought out from cover to cover to help people improve their Spanish via reading (and not some random Spanish newspaper article found on the internet).
 The fact that readers are aimed at your level makes them much easier to read and assimilate.

 Spanish readers often include a glossary

 And that glossary is super useful!
-This way, if you want to read on the subway or on the bus you won’t have to carry around a 4-inch thick Spanish dictionary.
+This way, if you want to read on the subway or on the bus you won’t have to carry around a four-inch-thick Spanish dictionary.
 When you have doubts about some words you read, you can head straight to the glossary, get your quick answer and go back to reading.
 And you can use this glossary as a vocabulary list for future reference.
-How often do you find this in old Spanish books?
+How often do you find this in plain old Spanish books?

 Classic Spanish books can sometimes be boring

 Everybody studying this language has had to read a dull Spanish text or article at least once so far.
 And this doesn’t really motivate you to learn anything, does it?
 Spanish readers, however, are usually presented in the form of an entertaining story that you can follow.
 They even sometimes include interesting cultural and historical elements about Spain and Latin America.

 Spanish readers use different techniques to help you learn faster